 Tips for Tourism Visitors

 Visitors can try Spoleto Sans Auto as well since the #40 bus stops near Hotels around the IOP Connector & Hungryneck Blvd. and both the #40 & #41 run through the large hotel Cluster at the East end of the Ravenel Bridge.
 You can enjoy Charleston more without ever taking your car downtown.
+For East Cooper Hotel Operators We have detailed information on a separte page for hotels about strategies for using this effort to fill more rooms during the festival season.

 Ride the #40 or #41 from Ravenel Bridge Gateway Hotels to Downtown Charleston.
 A great opportunity and value.
 Short 24 minute trip downtown from hotel charges which are half of what they are downtown.
 Leave your car parked at your hotel in Mt.
 Pleasant.
 This plan is for the Red Roof Inn, but over a dozen hotels are located in this area with rates often $100 a night below downtown.
 Enter your hotel’s address to plan your trip.
 Also walking distance to Waterfront Memorial Park and Pier; the Ravenel Bridge Pedestrian and Bike Path “Wonders Way,” Patriot’s Point, two major shopping centers and several inexpensive restaurants.
 Another Hotel in this Area is The Best Western Patriot’s Point